Go to content

 Arrival

-In South Africa, there are 11 official languages, but English is widely spoken, especially in urban areas and by the business community.
+In South Africa, there are 12 official languages (including South African Sign Language), but English is widely spoken, especially in urban areas and by the business community.
 Here are some key phrases in a few of the most commonly spoken languages:

 Zulu (widely spoken across South Africa):